 The holidays are a time we remember for years to come.
 What are some of your favorite memories?
 For me, it’s helping put the lights on the house, listening to holiday music albums, baking cookies with my mom, and laughing our heads off playing games with the family on Christmas day (our favorites were Catch Phrase and Scattergories!).
-Because it’s a time of gathering and celebration, it’s the perfect time to instill fun, happy memories around healthy foods in your kids!
+Because it’s a time of gathering and celebration (even if that means over video calls!), it’s the perfect time to instill fun, happy memories around healthy foods with your kids!

 Follow these 3 easy steps to be on your way to holiday food art fun!

 Veggies, fruits, and other healthy snacks of all kinds – get creative!
 They don’t have to all be Christmas or Hanukkah colors.
 Here are some great ideas, and remember – you don’t have to use all or any of these.
-Use what you have, or go on a grocery store adventure and try out some veggies you’ve never had before!
+Use what you have, or grab a few times from the grocery store and try out some veggies you’ve never had before!
 It can take 5, 10, or even 15 tries until children get comfortable with or begin to like eating a new food – this is a perfect way to introduce or re-introduce veggies to your kids as part of a fun, positive experience!

 Here are a few ideas of ways you can prep and use different ingredients.